Oley Valley

 The Oley Valley is a valley 10 mi northeast of Reading, Pennsylvania.
 It covers all of Oley, Pike, Ruscombmanor, Alsace, and part of Exeter Township.
 The valley is drained by Manatawny and Pine Creeks, and is a part of the Schuylkill River system.

 At the center of the valley is the village of Oley.
 The village has a strong historical heritage.
 In March 1983, the entire Township of Oley was listed on the National Register of Historic Places.

 History

-Native Americans

-Before European settlers arrived the valley was home to a tribe of Delaware (Lenni-Lenape).
-In fact it was the Native Americans that gave Oley its name.
-In Lenape, Olink means kettle, which is roughly the shape of the valley, which was an important meeting place for Native Americans.
-The Sacred Oak, which is located about one mile (1.6 km) from Main Street is a more-than-500-year-old Oak tree at which the Lenape made treaties and settled differences.
+Before European settlers arrived the valley was home to a tribe of Lenape Native Americans, who gave Oley its name.
+In the Lenape's Unami language, "Olink" means kettle, which is roughly the shape of the valley, which was an important meeting place for Native Americans.
+The Sacred Oak, which is located about one mile (1.6 km) from Main Street is an oak tree that is over 500-years-old, where the Lenape made treaties and settled differences.